PhD in Nutrition and Exercise Physiology with Emphasis in Nutrition

 The dissertation must be written on a subject approved by the candidate's doctoral program committee, must embody the results of original and significant investigation and must be the candidate's own work.
 All dissertation defenses shall be open to the general faculty.
 For the dissertation to be successfully defended, the student's doctoral committee must vote to pass the student on the defense with no more than one dissenting or abstaining vote.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the PhD in Nutritional Sciences and the minimum requirements of the Graduate School.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the PhD in Nutrition and Exercise Physiology - -Nutrition emphasis and the minimum requirements of the Graduate School.
 Before official admission to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you applied.
-Specific information can be found on the department website: http://ns.missouri.edu/grad_admission.html
+Specific information can be found on the department website: https://nep.missouri.edu/degrees/graduate-admission-requirements/

 Nutritional Program PhD Applicants are expected to have undergraduate training (lecture and laboratory courses) in general and organic chemistry and biology, a two-semester course in biochemistry, and an upper-level human nutrition course.
-They must have an average of B or better in science courses (chemistry, biology, physics, biochemistry, mathematics, etc.) taken at an accredited institution and must provide GRE scores.
+They must have an average of B or better in science courses (chemistry, biology, physics, biochemistry, mathematics, etc.) taken at an accredited institution.
 TOEFL scores are required for all international applicants.

 At this time, the program does not accept students into the doctoral program without a master's degree.
 A student without a master's degree who would like to pursue a doctoral degree must apply to the master’s graduate program.
 Once accepted into the master's program it is possible to apply and transfer to the doctoral program after the first year of graduate study.
 Specified criteria must be met for the transfer to be approved by the Nutritional Sciences Graduate Admissions Committee.
 Please contact the department for more information on this subject.